kxk302/non-B_gfa/gfa_README.txt

 ├── mPonPyg2.pri.cur.20231122.fasta
 └── mSymSyn1.pri.cur.20231122.fasta

-4. Run the following command to split the aggregate fasta files, so we have 1 fasta file for each chromosome.
+4. For each aggregate fasta file in 'input/aggregate_fasta_files/' folder, run the following command to split the aggregate fasta files into individual fasta files, so we have one fasta file for each chromosome.

-   ./scripts/split_fasta_file.sh .
+   ./scripts/split_fasta_file.sh <AggregateFastaFileName>

-   This script takes one input parameter: the 'input' folder's parent directory (which is '.', or current folder, in this case ).
-This script calls './scripts/split_fasta_file.py' for each species, and places the split fasta files in the appropriate folder.
-After running the script, the contents of the directory should be as below:
+   After the script runs to completion, move the individual fasta files to the appropriate folder.
+E.g., if you split 'mGorGor1.pri.cur.20231122.fasta', move the individual fasta files to './input/Gorilla_gorilla/seqs_srcdir'.
+Then for each individual fasta file, standardize the name.
+E.g., rename 'chr1_pat_hsa1.fasta' into 'chr1.fa'.
+After running the script for all aggregate fasta files, moving the individual fasta files to the appropriate folder, and standardizing individual fasta file names, the the contents of the directory should be as below:

 input/
 ├── Gorilla_gorilla